 Regulation of Vocational Schools

-Like most schools and colleges, vocational schools are usually regulated by the state.
-Some states impose graduation or teaching requirements on vocational schools.
-Additionally, they may require a minimum number of hours of supervised practice at a trade before allowing a student to graduate.
+Like most schools and colleges, the state usually regulates vocational schools.
+Some states impose graduation or teaching requirements on trade schools.
+They may also require a minimum number of hours of supervised practice before allowing a student to graduate.

 Vocational Schooling in Place of High School

-Many school districts offer a full vocational education at an alternative high school.
-These vocational schools allow students to attend alternative classes part time while also learning a trade through a job placement.
+Many school districts offer a complete vocational education at an alternative high school.
+These trade schools allow students to attend alternative classes part-time.
+They can also learn a trade through a job placement.
 Many private high schools offer vocational education.
 There may be religious schools or private trade schools that charge tuition.

 Vocational Schooling After High School